rulo-code/rulo-code/README.md

 ## About me :mortar_board:
 I am a Platzi Master student, currently studying web technolgies. as a front end web developer I be able to build creative solves and maintaining websites using the best practces in the scope.
 Passionate about team working and build new skills.

-**no amount of knowledge is enough knowledge, Never stop learning**. 🧠
+**No amount of knowledge is enough knowledge, never stop learning**. 🧠

 ![](https://komarev.com/ghpvc/?username=rulo-code&color=green)